Cristina de Middel: Early life and education

 De Middel was born in Alicante, Spain.
 She is half-Belgian, half-Spanish.

 She graduated with a M.A. in Photography from the University of Oklahoma, Oklahoma, USA in 2000; with a M.A. in Fine Arts from the Technical University of Valencia, Valencia, Spain in 2001; and with a Postgraduate Degree in Photojournalism from the Autonomous University of Barcelona, Barcelona, Spain in 2002.

 Life and work

 De Middel spent ten years working as a photojournalist at a Spanish newspaper.
 She left in 2012 to pursue personal projects.

 She self-published The Afronauts in 2012, a photobook about the short-lived Zambian space program in Southern Africa.
 The book explored the history of the failed 1960s space program through staged re-enactments, challenging "viewers' perceptions about what's real and what's not."
 She was nominated for the 2013 Deutsche Börse Photography Prize for The Afronauts.

 In 2017 she became a nominee member of Magnum Photos and in 2022 became a full member.
 In June 2022, she became the first Spaniard to be elected president of Magnum.
+That year, she participated in the Fall 2022 pre-collection by Alexander McQueen, an initiative involving 12 female artists from around the world, including Marcela Correa and Hope Gangloff.

 In Journey to the Center (2024), De Middel documented the caravans of migrants who travelled through Mexico from its southern border with Guatemala to Felicity, a small town in California.